 A lot of the city is walkable as we are in a pretty flat part of the country, so you will want to have sneakers on hand.
 We recommend against open toed shoes, because we are a city and wearing open toed shoes in cities is gross (this is one hundred percent Josh’s opinion, take it as you will).

 Airbnb is available in Toronto and might keep you closer to neighbourhoods you want to hang out in.
-Hotels are plentiful and range in price from $120 a night to, well as high as you want to go.
+Hotels are plentiful and range in price.
 Most hotels are located closer to the downtown core and are a $20 taxi to The Drake Hotel.